Limited support for Windsor and Maidenhead

-We're not currently able to provide detailed weekly summaries for Windsor and Maidenhead Council.
-We need support from the council to:
+We do not currently provide detailed weekly summaries for Windsor and Maidenhead Council.
+Running the service is expensive, and we need to cover our costs.

 Windsor and Ascot Development Management Committee - Thursday 6 June 2024 7.00 pm

-June 6, 2024 View on council website Watch video of meeting or read trancript
+June 6, 2024 View on council website Watch video of meeting Read transcript (Professional subscription required)

 AI Generated